Electronic Monitoring Program/Home Supervision

 What is House Arrest (HA)?

 House Arrest is also not considered secure custody time.
 The child can only leave the home to attend church, school or counseling with a parent or guardian.
-They are not allowed to work or be involved in extra-curricular activities.
+The child may be allowed to participate in pro-social activities at the discretion of the DPO.
+The DPO also has discretion to allow the child to work, if employed.
 The child must call HA/HS staff whenever they are leaving or returning to the home.

 What is the Electronic Monitoring Program (EMP)?